callstack/react-native-builder-bob/docs/pages/build.md

 Various targets to build for.
 The available targets are:

-#### `codegen`

-Generates the [React Native Codegen](https://reactnative.dev/docs/the-new-architecture/what-is-codegen) scaffold code, which is used with the New React Native Architecture.

-You can ensure your Codegen generated scaffold code is stable through different React Native versions by shipping it with your library.
-You can find more in the [React Native Official Docs](https://reactnative.dev/docs/the-new-architecture/codegen-cli#including-generated-code-into-libraries).

-#### `custom`

-Define a custom build target.
-This is useful to call code generators during the build process.

-##### `script`

-Accepts a script name. `bob` will call the matching script defined under `package.json`'s `scripts` property.
-The build process **will throw and exit** if the target is defined without this option.

-##### `clean`

-You can pass a path to this option and `bob` will delete all the files on that path.
-The path is resolved relatively to where `build` was called from.

 #### `commonjs`

 Enable compiling source files with Babel and use CommonJS module system.